Advantages and Disadvantages of an HOA

 The Exterior Appearance May Not Be Up to Your Choosing

-One thing that some people like about HOA, and others hate, is the general appearance of the neighborhood.
-Most HOA will have a list of approved colors that homeowners can use to repaint or otherwise remodel their home.
+One thing that some people like about HOAs, and others hate, is the general appearance of the neighborhood.
+Most HOAs will have a list of approved colors that they can use to repaint or otherwise remodel their homes.
 Only those colors are allowed, and none other.

 There are also rules about the type of materials allowed for roofs, the shape and size of windows, and any type of improvements you may or may not make to the appearance of the front porch.

-This kind of rule will also extend to other things such as the color, shape, and size of any exterior buildings like a tool shed or boat garage.
+This kind of rule will also extend to other things such as the color, shape, and size of any exterior building like a tool shed or boat garage.

 The rules may also dictate where you are allowed to store your outside garbage container.